Sieboldianus/lbsntransform/docs/setup.md

 There are many ways to install python tools, in Windows this can become particularly frustrating.

+!!! note
+    The recommended way to run LBSN transform in Windows is either through [Docker](#docker) or in [Docker](#installation-with-conda), ideally run from Windows Subsystem for Linux (WSL 1 or 2).

-1. For most Windows users, the recommended way is to install lbsntransform with [conda package manager](#installation-with-conda)
+1. It is possible to install install lbsntransform with [conda package manager](#installation-with-conda) in Windows directly.
-2. You can also use the [Docker](#docker) approach in Windows, e.g. in combination with Windows Subsystem for Linux (WSL)
+   In this case, unlike conda in Linux and in our environment.yml, it is recommended to install `geos` from conda, not from pypi.
-3. If you _need_ to install with pip in Windows, a possible approach is to install all dependencies first (use [Gohlke wheels] if necessary) and then install lbsntransform with
+2. If you _need_ to install with pip in Windows, a possible approach is to install all dependencies first (use [Gohlke wheels] if necessary) and then install lbsntransform with

 ```bash